matol-16/geographic-privacy/README.md

 ## Code structure

 As mentioned above, all the new code in is *adversarial_demo*.

-It is organized as follows:
+It is organized as follows ($\dagger$ specifies if the given code was coded with the help of an AI coding assistant):

 **Evaluation scripts**:
 - *eval_notebook_attacks.ipynb* is a simple notebook that allows testing our adversarial framework on an image saved in plonk/.media